-The New York Philharmonic continues to play a leading
+The New York Philharmonic plays a leading

-cultural role in New York City, the United States, and the world.
+role in New York City, the United States, and the world.

 This season the Philharmonic will connect with up to 50 million music lovers through live concerts in New York City and on its worldwide tours; digital downloads; international broadcasts on television, radio, and online; and as a resource through its varied education programs.
 Alan Gilbert began his tenure as Music Director in September 2009, succeeding musical giants including Lorin Maazel (2002–09); Kurt Masur (Music Director 1991–2002; named Music Director Emeritus in 2002); Zubin Mehta (1978–91); Pierre Boulez (1971–77); Leonard Bernstein (appointed Music Director in 1958; named Laureate Conductor in 1969); Arturo Toscanini (1928–36); and Gustav Mahler (1909–11).

 American-born Ureli Corelli Hill, founder and first Conductor of the New York Philharmonic